 Dear little village, little town of mine.”

 Fiddler on the Roof possesses many qualities that distinguish the great musicals.
 For starters, the score itself has spawned countless classics.
 Just say the word “matchmaker” and someone within earshot is bound to start singing the first few bars of Harnick and Bock’s chorus.
-Many of the story’s major themes, such as tradition, family, and the fight for self-determination, resonate with many audiences, too.
-Even the iconic fiddler on the roof silhouette has circulated the world over.
+Many of the story’s major themes, such as tradition, family, and the fight for self-determination, resonate with audiences, too.
+Even the iconic fiddler on the roof silhouette has traveled the world over.
 Certainly, much of what makes Fiddler great is what makes any musical great: quality material, dedicated artists, and vivid imagery that makes it instantly recognizable.

 Of course, becoming part of the American fabric is never a straightforward process.
-Even though the United States eventually came to harbor many Jews who fled persecution by the Russian Empire and later Nazi Germany, integrating into America’s predominately Christian and Anglo-centric society presented its fair share of challenges.
+Even though the United States eventually came to harbor many Jews who fled persecution by the Russian Empire and later Nazi Germany, integrating into America’s predominately Christian and Anglo-centric society presented certain challenges.
 Striking a balance between assimilating into the dominant culture and keeping hold of one’s traditions is a struggle for many who do not fit the typical American mold, even in a country that appears to celebrate diversity.
 Fortunately, works such as Fiddler on the Roof can provide hope for change.
 Though written in English and presented very much in the style of Broadway, the musical did introduce a Jewish cultural lens to the commercial American theatre in a way no other work had before.
-In 2018, its story came full circle when a much-celebrated production of a Yiddish-language version opened at the National Yiddish Theatre Folksbiene in New York.
+In 2018, its story came full circle when a celebrated production of a Yiddish-language version opened at the National Yiddish Theatre Folksbiene in New York.
 The production eventually went on to tour around the world, demonstrating that even a classic can find new life by returning to its roots.